Zulfikar Ali Bhutto: Foreign Minister

+In 1964, the Combined Opposition Parties (C.O.P.) agreed to unite behind a single candidate and considered nominating retired general Azam Khan to run against President Ayub Khan in the upcoming presidential election, due to Azam Khan's widespread popularity.
+Shortly after, Maulana Bhashani, a founding member of the Awami League, convinced the opposition to nominate Fatima Jinnah instead.
+Bhashani also added another condition: that no one associated with Ayub Khan's Martial Law administration, would be acceptable.
+Several sources indicate that as Ayub's foreign minister, Zulfikar Ali Bhutto, orchestrated the entire strategy to block Azam Khan's candidacy.
+He did so through Masihur Rahman, a mutual friend of both Bhutto and Bhashani, by providing Masihur Rahman with a bribe of Rs500,000 rupees to pass on to Bhashani, all in an effort to ensure Ayub's victory by having a weaker opponent, Fatima Jinnah, run against him.
+Days before the election, Bhashani and his group withdrew their support for Fatima.
+Nevertheless, Azam supported Fatima Jinnah and actively campaigned for her and was noted as having contributed to her success in East Pakistan.
+Some speculate that Bhashani believed Fatima would be a weaker candidate and suggested her candidacy to ensure Ayub Khan's victory, as he was favoured by the Chinese.

 On Bhutto's counsel, Ayub Khan launched Operation Gibraltar in an attempt to "liberate" Kashmir.
 The operation failed, leading to the Indo-Pakistani War of 1965.
 This war followed brief skirmishes between March and August 1965 in the Rann of Kutch, Jammu and Kashmir, and Punjab.
 Bhutto joined Ayub in Uzbekistan to negotiate a peace treaty with Indian prime minister Lal Bahadur Shastri.
 Ayub and Shastri agreed to exchange prisoners of war and withdraw respective forces to pre-war boundaries.
 The agreement, deeply unpopular in Pakistan, caused significant political unrest against Ayub's regime.
 Bhutto's criticism of the final agreement created a major rift with Ayub.
 Initially denying rumors, Bhutto resigned in June 1966, expressing strong opposition to Ayub's regime.

 During his term, Bhutto formulated aggressive geostrategic and foreign policies against India.
 In 1965, Bhutto received information from his friend Munir Ahmad Khan about the status of India's nuclear program.
 Bhutto stated, "Pakistan will fight, fight for a thousand years.
 If India builds the (atom) bomb, Pakistan will eat grass or leaves, even go hungry, but we (Pakistan) will get one of our own (atom bomb)....
 We (Pakistan) have no other choice!"
 In his 1969 book The Myth of Independence, Bhutto argued for the necessity of Pakistan acquiring a fission weapon and starting a deterrence program to stand up to industrialised states and a nuclear-armed India.
 He developed a manifesto outlining the program's development and selected Munir Ahmad Khan to lead it.